Mawlamyinegyun Township: Demographics

 The township is largely rural with 88.1% of the population in 2023 living outside the singular urban area of the town of Mawlamyinegyun.
-According to the 2014 Myanmar census, the township had a mean household size of 4.1 persons and an median age of 26.6 years.
+According to the 2014 Myanmar census, the township had a mean household size of 4.1 persons and a median age of 26.6 years.
 About 37% of the population relied on boats as their primarily means of transportation.
 The township only had an electrification rate of 5% and only 236 people relied on it as their main source of energy for cooking.
 However, 59.6% of households had at least one electronic item, usually a radio or television set.
 Additionally, only 76% of the population had access to either a water seal pit latrine or a flush toilet.

 In 2019, the township had a 26.4% graduation rate from university.
 In 2022, the higher education rate had increased to 45.72% despite having no higher education institutions in the township.
 As of 2023, the township was 89.3% Bamar with 10.0% Karen people making up the largest minority.
 The predominant religion is Buddhism followed by 94.3% of the township with Christianity coming second at 4.6% of the population.